barrelstrength/sprout-docs/docs/update-guides/email.md

 In Craft 3, any author could use Environment variables in the From Name, From Email, and Reply-To fields when creating an email.

 In Craft 4, environment variables can only be used in Mailer Settings editable by the admin and the parsed values will populate the settings available to the email author when editing an email.
+Mailer Settings values are validated against the approved Sender addresses before sending.

 Three different settings configurations are available: